MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Introduction

-The motivation of this work begins with the assumption that there are three types of documents with a ground truth class topic: documents discussing (1) only the class topic at the word, sentence, and document level, (2) the class topic at the document-level but with multiple other topics mentioned at the phrase or sentence level, or (3) multiple topics as well as the class topic at all levels.
-Existing weakly supervised methods focus on phrase-level \cite{meng2018weakly,meng2020text,mekala-shang-2020-contextualized} or document-level \cite{wang2020x} information independently and only ever associate one pseudo-label to a document, which may allow them to differentiate documents of type (1) from those of type (3).
-However, this notion is fundamentally \textit{unrealistic} for real-world data, which often takes on type (2) and hence encounters the risk of the word- and sentence-level topics overriding the true class.
+The motivation of this work begins with the assumption that there are three types of documents with a ground truth class topic, as illustrated in Figure \ref{fig:multitopic}: documents discussing (1) the class topic at the word, sentence, and document level, (2) the class topic at the document-level but with multiple other topics mentioned at the word or sentence level, or (3) multiple topics as well as the class topic at all levels.
+Existing weakly supervised methods focus on word-level \cite{meng2018weakly,meng2020text,mekala-shang-2020-contextualized} or document-level \cite{wang2020x} information independently and only ever associate one pseudo-label to a document, which may allow them to differentiate documents of type (1) from those of type (3).
+However, this notion is fundamentally \textit{unrealistic} for real-world data, which often takes on the inter-granularity class disagreements exhibited in type (2), and hence encounters the risk of the word- and sentence-level topics overriding the true document-level class.
+For example, the \textit{education}-news article of type (2) uses strong \textit{political} terms to discuss the government being the subject matter of a teacher's lesson to students, which may mistakenly lead it being classified as ``politics'' instead of ``education''.
+In general, documents may also feature several indeterminate sentences that do not confidently indicate any sort of class alignment.

+The existing classification methods unfortunately do not address such inconsistency concerns among different levels of granularity.
+Several approaches \cite{meng2018weakly,meng2020text} generate pseudo-labels based on the individual words or sentences instead of the entire document and evaluate their confidence in aligning to a single class.
+This may lead to two glaring issues: (1) many words and sentences are only considered high quality and class-indicative based on the context of their parent document, and (2) they could be representative of classes \textit{different from the document's fundamental topic} (e.g., ``checks and balances'' and ``judicial branches'' in conflict with ``education'' in Figure \ref{fig:multitopic}).
+On the other hand, another approach \cite{wang2020x} heavily relies on both word-level and document-level, but independently-- resulting in both overconfident and vague document representations used for generating pseudo-labels.